-The project proposes the construction of a five-story, mixed-use building with 16 dwelling units and 5,800 square feet of commercial use on a vacant lot.
+The proposed project would merge two vacant lots and construct a four-story building containing nine residential units (five one-bedroom units and four two-bedroom units), which would result in a net addition of nine household units with a total maximum accommodation of 41 occupants.
 These direct effects of the proposed project on population and housing would not result in new or substantially more severe significant impacts on the physical environment beyond those identified in the Eastern Neighborhoods PEIR.
 The project's contribution to indirect effects on the physical environment attributable to population growth are evaluated in this initial study under land use, transportation and circulation, noise, air quality, greenhouse gas emissions, recreation, utilities and service systems, and public services.

-Тор vics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 3.
-CULTURAL AND PALEONTOLOGICAL RESOURCES-Would the project: a) Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5, including those resources listed in Article 10 or Article 11 of the San Francisco Planning Code ? b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? $\boxtimes$ c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? $\boxtimes$ d) Disturb any human remains, including those interred outside of formal cemeteries? $\boxtimes$
+Тор ics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 3.
+CULTURAL AND PALEONTOLOGICAL RESOURCES-Would the project: a) Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5, including those resources listed in Article 10 or Article 11 of the San Francisco Planning Code? b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? $\boxtimes$